Smart process automation covering accuracy, speed and decision making

 Begin with data mapping and quality checks

 Determine what your key data sources are, who owns them and how fields connect to the core financial statements.
-Define automatic validation rules to get incomplete or inconsistent records when that they come.
+Define automatic validation rules to catch incomplete or inconsistent records when they arrive.

 Construct the ingestion pipeline incrementally